Tuesday, April 18, 2023

 Derek wearing a hat piece.

 LEGO headgear, however, is single-layered and different pieces are mutually exclusive.
 It's either a hair piece or a hat/helmet piece or a piece that's sculpted to depict both.
 You can't stack hats on hair with LEGO.
-Recently, there have been some more form-fitting facial mask pieces created for Playmobil which function like hair pieces and thus replace hair on the figures, but the standard is still layers of hair and headgear.
+Recently, there have been some more form-fitting headgear pieces created for Playmobil (like swimming caps) which function like hair pieces and thus replace hair on the figures, but the standard is still layers of hair and headgear.

 LEGO minifigures can be displayed bald without looking unsightly and incomplete, but Playmobil heads require a bald-cap bandanna hair element to depict bald characters, or otherwise have a newer bald head with hair that slots into the back.